 What are A-Levels?

-The A-Level, or “Advanced Level” programme is the two-year course designed to follow the General Certificate of Secondary Education (GCSE) in the UK.
+The A-Level, or “Advanced Level” programme, is a two-year course designed to follow the General Certificate of Secondary Education (GCSE) in the UK.
 However, it isn’t compulsory to have studied the GCSE to enter the A-Level programme.
 It is open to students aged 16 and above of all nationalities and educational backgrounds.
-For those who have studied GCSE’s, it’s generally necessary that a student has achieved a C or above grade in five subjects, especially in the subjects that they wish to study for A-Level.
+For those who have studied GCSEs, it’s generally necessary that a student has achieved a C or above grade in five subjects, especially in the subjects that they wish to study for A-Level.
 The International A-Level is a similar format but framed in an international context rather than a UK one.
 International schools can run either the UK format or the International format.
 Universities do not view International A-Levels any differently to A-Levels.

-How is the programme structures & assessed?
+How is the programme structured & assessed?

-The recent changes also mean that the final A-Level exams are more heavily weighted, which can be advantageous for students whose strengths lie in recall.
+The recent changes also mean that the final A-Level exams are more heavily weighted, which can be advantageous for students whose strengths lie in the recall.
 A-Level students are not asked to complete any significant piece of coursework – such as the IB Extended Essay – outside of their usual courses, which means they can entirely focus their time on the subjects they’ve chosen.

 Any student who studies A-Levels needs to be prepared to be self-motivated to study independently and manage their workload.
 They should also have a very keen interest in the subjects they choose as the courses go deeply into concepts and skills related to these.
 We often explain to parents that one of the great drawcards of A-Levels is that students can study as few as 3 or 4 subjects and go much more deeply into these.
 TutorsPlus tutors enjoy teaching A-Levels as the courses often go deeper in to the subject matter.
 By contrast, the number of subjects in the IB, French Baccalaureate or Swiss Maturité can be much broader, anywhere from 6 to 11 subjects.
 When advising parents of students who have had interruptions to their studies due to illness or professional participation in sports or the arts, we find A-Levels are an option that provides the flexibility they’re looking for.
 It is also possible for home-schoolers to take A-Levels with the help of professional tutors.